arashl1364/BFMediate/README.md

 out_1 = PartialMed(Data=Data, Prior = list(A_M=A_M, A_Y=A_Y_ref), R = R)

 ```
-For valid inference, e.g., about posterior means, 95% HDIs, and meaningful Bayes factors computed from the posterior draws, it is important ensure the MCMC has converged.
+For valid inference, e.g., about posterior means, 95% CIs, and meaningful Bayes factors computed from the posterior draws, it is important ensure to the MCMC has converged.
 One way to inspect convergence is to plot MCMC traces, i.e., the MCMC-iteration count on the x-axis agains draws of functions of draws on the y-axis.
 Even though the simple mediation model employs a Gibbs sampler, it essentially converges immediately.
 More specifically, based on R=2000 no burn-in period from starting values can be discerned:
 ```
 if(.Platform$OS.type=="windows") {